00v01d/DiscordFxcker/README.md

 - Open Cmd in this folder and install type: pip install requirements.txt

--Open Cmd in folder and type: python DiscordFucker.py
+- Open Cmd in folder and type: python DiscordFucker.py

--Enter webhook and choose number.
+- Enter webhook and choose number.

 IMPORTANT
 Please remove the app part from your url.